annaduan09/anna-duan-portfolio/index.md

 ---
 ### Writing Samples
-[**Economic Motives of County Jail Expansion 1970-Present**](/file/ruralIncarc.pdf) In this paper, I examine  policies and economic trends at local, state, and national levels to illuminate the incentives driving the expansion of rural incarcertion.
+[**Economic Motives of County Jail Expansion 1970-Present**](/file/ruralIncarc.pdf) This paper examines  policies and economic trends at local, state, and national levels to illuminate the incentives driving the expansion of rural incarceration.
 This paper is [published in the Johns Hopkins Macksey Journal](https://www.mackseyjournal.org/publications/vol1/iss1/106/).
 * [Conference presentation](https://www.mackseysymposium.org/cgi/viewcontent.cgi?article=1110&context=virtual2020)

+[**Philadelphia Older Adults' Senior Center Access via Transit**]
+In this paper which I co-authored with Shengxiao (Alex) Li, Haoyu Hu, and Tony Smith, we look at older

 [**Recidivism Prediction Memo**](/file/recidMemo)
 In this memo, I recommend that the City of Chicago adopt a new algorithm to use for allocating spots in an ex-offender job training program.
 I address algorithmic fairness concerns and advocate for the financial and societal benefits of identifying ex-offenders at high risk of recidivism to allow into the program.